The Art of Color Blocking in Interior Design: A Beginner's Guide

 Accents

-Use your accent colors on items like:
+Use accent colors on items like:

 - Throw pillows